FridaWikell/kalmar-stadsmission/README.md

 ### Wave Webaim - accessibility testing

-The test at Wave Webaim gave two errors: Missing form label and Empty form label.
-These two are conscious errors and are left unfixed due to the developer doesn't have the knowledge to make the toggle bar in JavaScript that would be preferred.
+The test at Wave Webaim gave a result without errors.

 FIX AND INSERT SCREENSHOT!